 On a lovely late spring afternoon, you decide to fire up your motorcycle and see some of the beautiful Pennsylvania scenery.
 As you are making your way through the countryside, a driver suddenly crosses into your lane without signaling, and you are thrown from your bike.
 You wake up in the hospital emergency room with a doctor explaining to you how you have been injured and how long it may take for you to recover.

 As you are lying there in your hospital bed, your first thoughts may be, “How will I pay for all this?
 What about all the time I will be off the job?
 All those lost wages.”
-Therefore one of the first things that you should do if you are injured in a motorcycle accident in Pennsylvania is call an attorney who is experienced in dealing with these kinds of cases.
+One of the first things you should do if you are injured in a motorcycle accident in Pennsylvania is call an attorney who is experienced in dealing with these kinds of cases.

 Table of Contents